Stochastic Optimal Control with Side Information and Bayesian Learning: Consistency

 \subsection{Consistency of Bayesian posterior with Markov samples}

-It is well known that Bayesian posterior is consistent with independent and identically distributed (i.i.d.) samples (see, e.g., \cite{vaart}).
+It is well known that the Bayesian posterior is consistent with independent and identically distributed (i.i.d.) samples (see, e.g., \cite{vaart}).
 In our setting, the data samples $\{(\xi_i,\eta_i)\}_{i \geq 1}$ are not i.i.d.\ because $\{\eta_i\}_{i \geq 1}$ is generated from a Markov chain.
-Below we show that Bayesian consistency still holds with the Markov samples.
+Bayesian consistency still holds with Markovian samples (see, e.g., \cite{GT06, GV07, KA25}).
+The results in these papers are usually proven by assuming entropy or existence of certain test statistics, for general stochastic processes such as $\alpha$-mixing Markov chains.
+Instead, we show Bayesian consistency under simpler assumptions but only for ergodic Markov chains.
+Our proof is built on the proof of Bayesian consistency for i.i.d.\ data in \cite{SZY2023}.

 Suppose that the Markov chain \eqref{mchain} admits a stationary distribution $\nu_\eta$.
 Then, as noted above, the joint process $\{(\xi_t,\eta_t)\}_{t\ge 1}$ is a Markov chain with stationary distribution $P^*$.
 For $\theta\in\Theta$, define the population log-likelihood